Future Leaders Exchange Program

 After a competitive selection process, high school students from 21 countries spend an exchange year attending American high schools and living with volunteer host families.

-Sponsored by the U.S. Department of State, the Future Leaders Exchange (FLEX) program promotes mutual understanding between citizens of the United States and 17 countries across Europe, Eurasia, and Central Asia.
+Sponsored by the United States Department of State, the Future Leaders Exchange (FLEX) Program promotes mutual understanding between citizens of the United States and 21 countries across Europe, Eurasia, and Central Asia.

-FLEX exchange students live with a volunteer host family for one academic year to learn about American values, attend a U.S. high school, and teach Americans about their home countries.
-Students learn about themselves and the world, and create friendships that last a lifetime.
-Alumni return home galvanized and inspired to share their new experiences and positively impact their home countries and communities.
+Every FLEX exchange student lives with a volunteer host family for one academic year to learn about American values, attend a US high school, and teach Americans about their home countries.
+Participants return home galvanized and inspired to share their new experiences and positively impact their home countries and communities.

-Since 1993, FLEX has provided scholarships to over 26,000 secondary school students from Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
+Since 1993, FLEX has provided scholarships to more than 27,000 secondary school students from Armenia, Azerbaijan, Belarus, Czech Republic, Estonia, Georgia, Greece, Hungary, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Mongolia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

 FLEX served as the model for the Kennedy-Lugar Youth Exchange and Study (YES) program, begun in 2003, and for the American - Serbia and Montenegro Youth Leadership Exchange (A-SMYLE) program, begun in 2005.
 Students from Serbia and Montenegro participated under the auspices of the A-SMYLE program from 2005-2015 and are now part of FLEX.

 Partners include: American Civics Center and Mobility International USA.

 US Department of State, Bureau of Educational and Cultural Affairs